Like a Prayer (album): Artwork and release

 On January 24, 1989, Billboard reported that Like a Prayer would be released on February 28; The Albany Herald, however, reported the release date would be March 15.
-Billboard then informed on February 11 that the album would be sent to radios on March 17, and released four days later.
-Bray told The Lewiston Journal that the public would be "very surprised" at the album's personal tone; "anyone expecting but get up and boogie will be most disappointed".
+Billboard then reported on February 11 that the album would be sent to radio stations on March 17, and released four days later.
+Bray told The Lewiston Journal that the public would be "very surprised" at the album's personal tone; "anyone expecting to get up and boogie will be most disappointed".
 There were reports that label executives were "biting their nails" at how Like a Prayer would be received, but these claims were soon refuted; "it's going to be a significant album [...] sure it's deep stuff, but it's not obscure or gratuitously arty", declared Bob Merlis, publicity chief for Warner Bros.
 On March 2, Spain's Cadena SER managed to play three of the album's tracks: "Like a Prayer", "Love Song", and "Act of Contrition".
 Rafael Revert, SER's music manager, explained that the leaks did not come from WEA.
 Bettina Bose, general manager to WEA Spain, revealed that SER got a reel-to-reel recording from Mexico, which was copied from a raw factory tape.
-A similar situation occurred in Chicago: On March 15, two days before radio distribution, Ric Lippincott from Z-95 radio station began airing the album on its entirety.
-Warner Bros sent the station a cease and desist and tried unsuccessfully to contact Lippincott, who revealed that he didn't think it was a legit court order, but a "strong request" from the label.
+A similar situation occurred in Chicago: On March 15, two days before radio distribution, Ric Lippincott from Z-95 radio station began airing the album in its entirety.
+Warner Bros. sent the station a cease and desist and tried unsuccessfully to contact Lippincott, who revealed that he did not think it was a legitimate court order, but a "strong request" from the label.
 The source of the leak remained unknown.

-Like a Prayer was officially released in the US on March 21, 1989 though was released a day earlier on March 20 in Europe.
+Like a Prayer was officially released in the US on March 21, 1989, though was released a day earlier on March 20 in Europe.
 Initial pressings were scented with patchouli oil to give the album a "church-type feel". "[Madonna] wanted to create a flavor of the '60s and the church.
 She wanted to create a sensual feeling you could hear and smell", a spokesperson for Warner Bros. explained.
-The "final serious component" to the album was a factsheet about safe sex and HIV/AIDS.
-Noting that it is an "equal opportunity disease", and that "people with AIDS – regardless of their sexual orientation – deserve compassion and support", it marked the first time a mainstream artist had ever included AIDS-related information within a product.
+The "final serious component" to the album was a fact sheet about safe sex and HIV/AIDS.
+Noting that it is an "equal opportunity disease", and that "people with AIDS – regardless of their sexual orientation – deserve compassion and support", it marked the first time a mainstream artist had ever included AIDS-related information with a commercial release.
 Attitudes Matthew Barton saw this as "further proof of Madonna's commitment to, and understanding of, LGBT issues".
-To commemorate the album's 30th anniversary, a "devoted playlist" was made available on March 21, 2019; it included the original track list ―with the exception of "Promise to Try" and "Act of Contrition"―, remixed versions of the singles, and the previously unreleased "Supernatural".
+To commemorate the album's 30th anniversary, a "dedicated playlist" was made available on March 21, 2019; it included the original track list ―with the exception of "Promise to Try" and "Act of Contrition"―, remixed versions of the singles, and the previously unreleased "Supernatural".